When you think about risk management and your business, what comes to mind? Your finances? Your building and equipment? Your insurance policy?

 2.)
 Safety

-It could be something as simple as adhering that file cabinet to the wall or taping down that loose power cord.
-Or, it could be something that’s been baked into your organization over time: A pace of work that is unsustainable, hours and schedules that lead to exhausted, mistake-prone staff, or turning a blind eye to unsafe procedures.
+It could be as simple as adhering that file cabinet to the wall or taping down that loose power cord.
+Or, it could be something that’s been baked into your organization over time: an unsustainable pace of work, hours, and schedules that lead to exhausted, mistake-prone staff or turning a blind eye to unsafe procedures.

 If you haven’t built a culture of safety in your company, here are a few ways to start making it happen: